alejandroLuchador/MyApp/README.md

 docker run -p 8084:8083 -t "myapp/myapp-spring-boot-docker"
 ```

+### Accessing the containerised application

-The application should then be accessible via your favourite browser via the following URL http://localhost:8084/info and you should see json response similar to
+If you followed the instructions and used port 8084, the application should then be accessible via your favourite browser via the following URL http://localhost:8084/info and you should see json response similar to

 ```json
 {